 There’s no doubt that one of the most beloved beverages available to us is coffee.
 The popularity of this drink has risen over the years and the boom of coffee experts and connoisseurs helped pave the way.

-Many people enjoy coffee as a morning drink, and some of us even need coffee to function or get a jumpstart in our daily tasks.
-Coffee gives the ‘buzz’ we need because it contains caffeine, which is a substance that stimulates the brain and creates the sensation of alertness.
+Many people enjoy coffee as a morning drink, and some of us even need coffee to function or get a jump start on our daily tasks.
+Coffee gives us the ‘buzz’ we need because it contains caffeine, which is a substance that stimulates the brain and creates the sensation of alertness.

 Studies have also indicated that coffee can actually provide health benefits.
 Drinking multiple cups of coffee a day has been closely linked to lower risks of diabetes as well as protection against Parkinson's disease, experts report.